gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 The helper image is available for amd64, arm, arm64, s390x, and ppc64le architectures.
 It contains a `gitlab-runner-helper` binary, which is a special compilation of GitLab Runner binary.
-It contains only a subset of available commands, as well as Git, Git LFS and SSL certificates store.
+It contains only a subset of available commands, and Git, Git LFS, and SSL certificates store.

 The helper image has a few flavors: `alpine`, `alpine3.17`, `alpine3.18`, `alpine3.19`, `alpine-latest`, `ubi-fips` and `ubuntu`.
-The `alpine` image is currently the default due to its small footprint but can have [DNS issues in some environments](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4129).
+The `alpine` image is the default due to its small footprint but can have [DNS issues in some environments](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4129).
-Using `helper_image_flavor = "ubuntu"` will select the `ubuntu` flavor of the helper image.
+Using `helper_image_flavor = "ubuntu"` selects the `ubuntu` flavor of the helper image.

 In GitLab Runner 16.1 to 17.1, the `alpine` flavor is an alias for `alpine3.18`.
 In GitLab Runner 17.2 and later, it's an alias for `alpine3.19`.

-The `alpine-latest` flavor uses `alpine:latest` as its base image, which could potentially mean it will be more unstable.
+The `alpine-latest` flavor uses `alpine:latest` as its base image, which could potentially mean it is more unstable.

-When GitLab Runner is installed from the DEB/RPM packages, images for the supported architectures are installed on the host.
+When GitLab Runner is installed from the `DEB` or RPM packages, images for the supported architectures are installed on the host.
-When the runner prepares to execute the job, if the image in the specified version (based on the runner's Git revision) is not found on Docker Engine, it is automatically loaded.
-Both the `docker` and `docker+machine` executors work this way.
+If Docker Engine can't find the specified image version, the runner automatically downloads it before running the job.
+Both the
+`docker` and `docker+machine` executors work this way.

 For the `alpine` flavors, only the default `alpine` flavor image is included in the package.
-All other flavors will be downloaded from the registry.
+All other flavors are downloaded from the registry.

 The `kubernetes` executor and manual installations of GitLab Runner work differently.